PaddlePaddle/PARL/benchmark/torch/ppo/README.md

 ### Mujoco/Atari games introduction
 Please see [mujoco-py](https://github.com/openai/mujoco-py) to know more about Mujoco games or [atari](https://gym.openai.com/envs/#atari) to know more about Atari games.
+The new version of PARL currently supports the open-source version of Mujoco provided by DeepMind, so users do not need to install Mujoco-py and license of Mujoco.

 ### Benchmark result
 #### 1. Mujoco games results